Cipulot/SheepyPad/README.md

 - `Docs` contains all documentation and images for the project.
 - `Firmware` contains both the source and precompiled binaries.
-- `Hardware` contains the KiCad design files for the keyboard, fabrication files and STEP file.
+- `Hardware` contains the KiCad design files for the keyboard, fabrication files (in the [Gerbers](https://github.com/Cipulot/SheepyPad/blob/main/Hardware/Gerbers) folder).
+- `Mechanicals` contains STEP file of the PCB and components, plate and case files.

 ## Project status